helium/HIP/HIP-xxx-Pause-SP-Hex-Boosting-Rewards.md

 ## Summary

-This HIP aims to pause and remove Hex Boosting that was passed in HIP-84 until a rework can be completed in a future HIP.
+- Currently, the Helium MOBILE network has a security flaw that allows indoor wifi AP to be placed without a high degree of certainty that the AP is actually in its stated location.
+This HIP aims to pause Hex Boosting that was passed in HIP-84 for indoor wifi APs until a rework can be completed in a future HIP.
+Future provisions can include more verification mapping, more robust hardware, or reworking the economic model to remove any hex boosting arbitrages.

 ## Prior Related HIPs

-HIP-84 created Service Provider Hex Boosting.
+- HIP-84 created Service Provider Hex Boosting.

 ## Motivation